oblador/react-native-vector-icons/README.md

 If you want to use the TabBar/NavigatorIOS integration or use `getImageSource`, then you need to add `RNVectorIcons.xcodeproj` to **Libraries** and add `libRNVectorIcons.a` to **Link Binary With Libraries** under **Build Phases**.
 [More info and screenshots about how to do this is available in the React Native documentation](http://facebook.github.io/react-native/docs/linking-libraries-ios.html#content).

 #### Option: With `react-native link`

 `$ react-native link react-native-vector-icons`

+Note: If you are using react-native version 0.60 or higher you don't need to link [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons)

 _Note: Some users are having trouble using this method, try one of the others if you are too._